Skip to contents

 shape, shapefile

 Only one of these should be provided - they are synonymous.
-A GeoJSON string representing the area of interest, like shapefile param in url_ejamapi()
+The area of interest, as either an sf polygon object (auto-converted to GeoJSON) or a ready-made GeoJSON string, like the shapefile param in url_ejamapi().

 fips